Skip to content Accessibility statement

 “Our research suggests that because the rearing environment is so demanding for twin families, these children may benefit from targeted support in their early years to help bridge the gap before they start school.”

-Senior author of the study, Sophie von Stumm, Professor of Psychology in Education at the University of York, added: “Our results regarding social-emotional development are particularly surprising.
+Senior author of the study, Professor Sophie von Stumm from the Department of Education at the University of York, added: “Our results regarding social-emotional development are particularly surprising.
 There is a common assumption that twins might have an advantage here because they grow up with a built-in companion, which could lead to better sharing skills or higher empathy.
 However, we found the opposite: twins actually reported more peer problems than singletons as they got older.
 It suggests that growing up as a pair doesn't necessarily translate to easier socialisation with others.”

 The findings come at a time when twin births are on the rise in Western populations.
 Researchers point to the fact that women are, on average, older when they have children, alongside an increase in the use of in-vitro fertilisation (IVF), both of which are linked to higher rates of multiple births.
 More sophisticated medical care also now means that twin pregnancies – which are often higher risk – are monitored more closely than ever, leading to much higher rates of survival into infancy.